maldorne/awesome-muds/docs/lpmuds/lpmud-faq.md

 Now that you know what "type" of error you have, you need to isolate it.
 Isolating it depends on the type of bug...
  * _the object fails to load_

    You have the bug isolated for you you in your error file.
 The location of the error log depends on the file name of the object with the error.
 It also depends on the way your mudlib logs such errors.
-Nightmare, for example, logs compile errors to /log/errors/std for obejcts in /std, etc, and /log/errors/descartes for objects from /realms/descartes.
-TMI-2 would log my errors to /u/d/descartes/log and mudlib errors to /log/* with sensitive logging going to /log/adm/* _know_ with MudOSthe driver does isolate the error for you to a useful degree of certainty.
+Nightmare, for example, logs compile errors to `/log/errors/std` for objects in `/std`, etc, and `/log/errors/descartes` for objects from /realms/descartes.
+TMI-2 would log my errors to `/u/d/descartes/log` and mudlib errors to `/log/*` with sensitive logging going to `/log/adm/*` _know_ with MudOSthe driver does isolate the error for you to a useful degree of certainty.
 More on this later.
-For LPMud 3.2.1, you can use the: #pragma verbose_errors preprocessor directive to make compile time errors include a bit of context in error messages.
-Some mudlibs turn this #pragma on by default.
+For LPMud 3.2.1, you can use the: `#pragma verbose_errors` preprocessor directive to make compile time errors include a bit of context in error messages.
+Some mudlibs turn this `#pragma` on by default.
  * _an error occurs during execution_

    These are logged in the mud's runtime error logged, and they ALWAYS reflect the exact line where something happened.
-On MudOS muds before 0.9.20, the system runtime log was /log/debug.log.
+On MudOS muds before 0.9.20, the system runtime log was `/log/debug.log`.
 The mudlib in later versions has the option of naming it whatever.

-   > "Brought over from LPMud 3.[01].x , LPMud 3.2 uses /`hostname`/debug.log.
-LPMud 3.2.1 allows you to pass the option --debug_file to change this default.
-If there is a triple fault (i.e. an error while the master was processing an error in error processing), and you compiled the driver with the TRACE_CODE option, there will also be a trace of the last instructions executed.
-Moreover, if the driver is not out of memory, and there   is no triple fault, the apply runtime_error() is called in the master, with the error message, file name, object name and line   number as arguments." -Amylaar
+   > "Brought over from LPMud 3.[01].x , LPMud 3.2 uses `/<hostname>/debug.log`.
+LPMud 3.2.1 allows you to pass the option `--debug_file` to change this default.
+If there is a triple fault (i.e. an error while the master was processing an error in error processing), and you compiled the driver with the `TRACE_CODE` option, there will also be a trace of the last instructions executed.
+Moreover, if the driver is not out of memory, and there   is no triple fault, the apply `runtime_error()` is called in the master, with the error message, file name, object name and line number as arguments." -Amylaar

    Note that for drivers which can compile LPC code to C and then link it into the driver, no line number information will exist to help you in debugging.
 You should therefore debug your LPC code thoroughly before compiling it to C.

  * _no errors, you just do not get expected results_

    These are the hardest to debug.
 You need to go through the code and test